Nuremberg Airport: Runway and apron

 The runway 10/28 is 2700 by 45 m.
+Landing direction 28 is equipped with an ILS of Category III, while direction 10 has a Category I ILS.
 Takeoff and landing of all current aircraft, including widebody aircraft (e.g. Boeing 747) or cargo planes (e.g. Antonov An-124 Ruslan) are possible.
 However, Nuremberg Airport is not licensed for the Airbus A380.

 The apron is 246845 m2 in space and provides parking positions for 37 planes.

 Terminal

 The passenger terminal consists of two departure halls and one arrival hall which are all linked landside and airside.
 The check-in area features 40 desks.
 In December 2015 the new security control between departure halls 1 and 2 on the ground floor opened, replacing earlier facilities upstairs in hall 2 as machines had gotten too heavy to be placed on the upper floor.

 The extension of departure hall 2 was inaugurated on 30 April 1992 and was originally dimensioned for 2.8 million passengers per year.
 Now there is room for 5 million passengers per year.
 Daylight dominates the transparent construction made of steel and glass drafted by Nuremberg architects Grabow and Hoffmann.
 The construction phase took three years and cost about 100 million Deutsche Mark.
 The extension of the apron was included in the building costs as well as three modern jet bridges.
 Today, there are four finger docks available.

 On 25 January 2007 the newest addition, the Transfer-Control-Terminal (TCT) was opened.
 It not only serves as a capacity extension but it also allows for new legislation concerning security measures: since EU Regulation 2320/2002 airports have to make sure that non-EU passengers are controlled before continuing their trip to countries of the European Union and don't get mixed up with passengers who have already been checked.
 There is a second security control for the stricter security procedures for flights to Israel (if and when they operate) inside the TCT.

 The airport has an airport lounge branded "Dürer Lounge" which can be accessed with tickets of a high enough travel class and for status customers of the frequent flyer programs of various airlines or by paying for a single access ticket.

 In the arrivals area, there are three luggage carousels which sometimes present a bottleneck during busy times when more than three flights land in quick succession or when unloading of one or more flights is delayed for whatever reason.
 Plans to expand the capacity of the baggage claim have thus far (as of September 2023) not come to fruition.

 In late 2023, the airport announced a major overhaul of its shopping and gastronomical offer.
 The erstwhile 650 sqm airside shopping, duty free and food court area is to be expanded to 1200 sqm.
 A joint venture with Smartseller GmbH & Co KG (owned to equal parts by the airport and Smartseller) was set up to manage the transition and operate the new business.